obriencj/python-javatools/docs/overview.rst

 A `python <http://python.org>`__ module for unpacking and inspecting `Java <http://www.oracle.com/technetwork/java/index.html>`__ Class files, JARs, and collections of either.
+Supporting features up to JDK 8.

 It can do deep checking of classes to perform comparisons of functionality, and output reports in multiple formats.